 Throughout its history, robotics has frequently interacted with research fields devoted to the study of the morphology, behaviour, and cognition of living systems.
 This interaction has often been characterized as bi-directional.
 On the one hand, robotics has often drawn inspiration from behavioural, cognitive, and neuroscience in order to build robots that are more reactive, efficient, flexible, and adaptable.
-The product of this approach has frequently been called "biologically inspired robotics", which has been thoroughly discussed in the scientific and methodological literature (e.g., Beer et al. 1997; Beer et al. 1998; Trullier et al. 1997; Meyer and Guillot 2008; Pfeifer, Lungarella, and Iida 2007; Krichmar 2012).
+The product of this approach has frequently been called 'biologically inspired robotics', which has been thoroughly discussed in the scientific and methodological literature (e.g. Beer et al 1997, 1998, Trullier et al 1997, Pfeifer et al 2007, Meyer and Guillot 2008, Quinn et al 2002, Krichmar 2012).
 On the other hand, occasionally, the claim has been made that robotics can contribute to the study of the adaptive and intelligent behaviour of living systems.
-This field has been called "biorobotics" (for methodological reviews, see Webb and Consi 2001; Datteri 2017; 2020).
-Both fields have deep historical roots, as discussed by Tamborini (2021; 2022a).
+This field has been called 'biorobotics' (for methodological reviews, see Webb and Consi 2001, Datteri 2017, 2020).
+Both fields have deep historical roots, as discussed by Tamborini (2021, 2022a).

 One might believe that the distinction made between biologically inspired robotics and biorobotics mirrors the distinction between engineering and science.
 Whereas the first has been conceived as a field devoted to the development of efficient technological artifacts, the second seems to be devoted to the study and the understanding of natural systems.
 However, this would be a mistake.
 There may be good reasons for considering biologically inspired robotics as science.
-Not only because it heavily relies on science, but also because there are no reasons to deny that the results of biologically inspired robotics may somehow contribute to the scientific understanding of living systems, perhaps over the long term.
-Furthermore, the construction of biologically inspired robots involves stages of hypothesizing and testing that are akin to scientific processes (as extensively argued by van Eck 2016, Poznic 2016, Yaghmaie 2021).
+Not only because it heavily relies on science, but also because there are no reasons to deny IOP Publishing that the results of biologically inspired robotics may somehow contribute to the scientific understanding of living systems, perhaps over the long term.
+Furthermore, the construction of biologically inspired robots involves stages of hypothesizing and testing that are akin to scientific processes (as extensively argued by Poznic 2016, van Eck 2016, Yaghmaie 2021).

 Biorobotics, on the other hand, can be regarded as sui generis science.
 Indeed, biorobotics aims to understand adaptive and intelligent behaviour by building technological artifacts, and the experiments that it carries out are mostly on, or crucially involve, robots.
 A particular branch of biorobotics called interactive biorobotics (Datteri 2020) involves experiments in which one assesses how animals react to stimuli delivered by robots.
-Even though biorobotics is often thought of as a field devoted to the study of living systems, it involves experiments on technological artefacts or on the behaviour of living system in technologically mediated environments.
+Even though biorobotics is often thought of as a field devoted to the study of living systems, it involves experiments on technological artefacts or on the behaviour of living systems in technologically mediated environments.

-It was precisely these considerations that motivated the apparently simple question addressed in this article: To what extent can biorobotics be sensibly qualified as science?
-The answer will clearly depend on how "science" is defined, and on whether what is done in biorobotics conforms to that meaning.
-By leveraging the distinction between "science" and so-called "technoscience" (Nordmann, Bensaude-Vincent, and Schwarz 2011; Bensaude-Vincent 2008), this paper's primary focus is on this question.
+It was precisely these considerations that motivated the apparently simple question addressed in this article: to what extent can biorobotics be sensibly qualified as science?
+The answer will clearly depend on how 'science' is defined, and on whether what is done in biorobotics conforms to that meaning.
+By leveraging the distinction between 'science' and so-called 'technoscience' (Bensaude-Vincent 2008, Nordmann et al 2011), this paper's primary focus is on this question.